Music of Cuba: Danzonete

-Early Danzons were purely instrumental.
-The first to introduce a vocal part in a Danzón was Aniceto Díaz (in 1927 in Matanzas), that was called Rompiendo la rutina, thereby creating a new genre called the Danzonete.
-Later, the black singer Barbarito Diez joined the charanga of Antonio María Romeu in 1935 and, over the years, recorded eleven albums of Danzonetes.
-All later forms of the Danzón have included vocals.
+Early danzóns were purely instrumental.
+The first to introduce a vocal part in a danzón was Aniceto Díaz (in 1927 in Matanzas), that was called Rompiendo la rutina, thereby creating a new genre called the danzonete.
+Later, the black singer Barbarito Diez joined the charanga of Antonio María Romeu in 1935 and, over the years, recorded eleven albums of danzonetes.
+All later forms of the danzón have included vocals.